 - 1. Failure to comply with response time requirements within the EOA for three (3) consecutive calendar months or for a total of four (4) months in any twelve (12) consecutive month period. - 2.
-PROVIDER'S response time compliance falls below eighty percent (80%) for any month within the term of this AGREEMENT. - 3.
+PROVIDER'S response time compliance falls below eighty percent (80%) for any month within the term of this AGREEMENT, unless a Response Time Waiver is granted by AGENCY as defined in Section E, #4. - 3.
 Intentional falsification or omission of data or information supplied to AGENCY by PROVIDER, which effects or has the effect of misrepresenting PROVIDER'S performance under this AGREEMENT. - 4.
-Failure of PROVIDER to maintain at all times, a mutual binding assistance agreement, as specified in Section IV, subsection H - 5.
-Multiple or unremediated failures by PROVIDER to correct any minor breach of this

-AGREEMENT within a reasonable period of time after written notice from AGENCY.
+Failure of PROVIDER to maintain in force throughout the term of the AGREEMENT, including any extensions thereof, the insurance coverage required herein. - 5.
+Multiple or unremediated failures by PROVIDER to correct any minor breach of this AGREEMENT within a reasonable period of time after written notice from AGENCY. - 6.
+Any act or omission of PROVIDER, which, in the reasonable opinion of AGENCY Medical Director, poses a serious risk to public health and safety.

-- 6. Any act or omission of PROVIDER, which, in the reasonable opinion of AGENCY Medical Director, poses a serious risk to public health and safety. - 7.
-Filing of a bankruptcy petition by or against PROVIDER, alleging that PROVIDER is or will become insolvent; appointment of a trustee or receiver for PROVIDER or for any of PROVIDER'S property; a general assignment by PROVIDER for the benefit of its creditors; or entry of a judgment or order determining that PROVIDER is bankrupt or insolvent. - 8.
+- 7. Filing of a bankruptcy petition by or against PROVIDER, alleging that PROVIDER is or will become insolvent; appointment of a trustee or receiver for PROVIDER or for any of PROVIDER'S property; a general assignment by PROVIDER for the benefit of its creditors; or entry of a judgment or order determining that PROVIDER is bankrupt or insolvent. - 8.
 Material failure of the PROVIDER to operate the ambulance service in a manner which enables the PROVIDER to remain in compliance with the requirements of applicable Federal, State, County, City, and AGENCY laws, rules, and regulations.
 Minor infractions of such requirements shall not constitute a material breach of this AGREEMENT. - 9.
 Willful, chronic, or repeated material failure to comply with any obligation made in this AGREEMENT, if the AGENCY determines that such failure endangers the public health or safety as defined by governing law.